Areas of Research

 2009, 2014 (paperback edition).
 Bernard Rosenthal, Gretchen A. Adams, Margo Burns, Peter Grund, Risto Hiltunen, Leena Kahlas-Tarkka, Merja Kytö, Matti Peikola, Benjamin C. Ray, Matti Rissanen, Marilynne K. Roach, and Richard B. Trask (eds.).
 Records of the Salem Witch-Hunt.
 Cambridge: Cambridge University Press.

-Forthcoming.
-Terry Walker and Peter J. Grund. “‘speaking base approbious words’: Speech Representation in Early Modern English Witness Depositions.”
-Journal of Historical Pragmatics.
+2017.
+Walker, Terry and Peter J. Grund. “‘speaking base approbious words’: Speech Representation in Early Modern English Witness Depositions.”
+Journal of Historical Pragmatics 18(1): 1–28.

-Forthcoming.
-“Description, Evaluation and Stance: Exploring the Forms and Functions of Speech Descriptors in Early Modern English Witness Depositions.”
-Nordic Journal of English Studies.
+2017.
+“Description, Evaluation and Stance: Exploring the Forms and Functions of Speech Descriptors in Early Modern English.”
+Nordic Journal of English Studies 16(1): 41–73.

 2014.
 “The ‘Forgotten’ Language of Middle English Alchemy: Exploring Alchemical Lexis in the MED and the OED.”
 Review of English Studies 65 (271): 575–595.